michael2012z/BitBible/markdown/JPS/files/Josh.md

 36. And out of the tribe of Reuben, Bezer with the open land about it, and Jahaz with the open land about it;

-37. Kedemoth with the open land about it, and Mephaath with the open land about it; four cities.These two verses, taken from 1 Chron. vi.
-63-64, are excluded from the text in authoritative codices and placed in the margin.
+37. Kedemoth with the open land about it, and Mephaath with the open land about it; four cities.

 38. And out of the tribe of Gad, Ramoth in Gilead with the open land about it, the city of refuge for the manslayer, and Mahanaim with the open land about it;